TareqMia/TipCalculator/README.md

 <img src="http://g.recordit.co/w7I9q9IhFI.gif">
 ## Notes
-- the main challenge was learning how to use Xcode to create the app
+* the main challenge was learning how to use Xcode to create the app.
+I did now a little bit of Swift beforehand, but working with
+Xcode and learning about the views and storyboards, along with the UI elemetns such as buttons, getting keyboard input, and segmented controls, was pretty new to me.
+* I am still pretty inexerinced when it comes to iOS development, but I tried my best to make sure that the UI layout made it so that the app would look similar across diffrent screens.
+However, I was unable to properly execute this, as the scaling looks a little off when changing to a differnt phone screen.

 ## License